Jplusgogo/this-is-MBTR-algorithm/README.md

 About the data set classification method: I will upload the data_split file later, using the method of wz.

-model_mbtr: This is the modeling of the mbtr algorithm
+model_mbtr: This is the modeling of the mbtr algorithm.

-train_cifar10: This is the script to train on the cifar10 standard dataset using the mbtr algorithm
+train_cifar10: This is the script to train on the cifar10 standard dataset using the mbtr algorithm.

-train_model_mbtr: This is the script to train on your own loaded dataset using mbtr
+train_model_mbtr: This is the script to train on your own loaded dataset using mbtr.

-grad_cam_mbtr_torch: This is the script for the thermal distribution implementation
+grad_cam_mbtr_torch: This is the script for the thermal distribution implementation.

+The tensorflow ver. is in the "tensor" file.
+I found that torch has fewer bugs, which is more suitable than tensor.

 # 中文注释
 ## 这是MBTR算法的实现文件。